xong/redaxo_xform/README.md

 AddOn to manage tables and forms for REDAXO CMS Version 5

 	Take care - this is for REDAXO Version 5.
-If you want the Xform for REDAXO Version 4 you must change the branch
+If you want the Xform for REDAXO Version 4 you must go to https://github.com/dergel/redaxo4_xform/

 Installation